Test Optional Process

 Students can choose to apply to Baylor with 3 different application methods.

 When you apply, you will be required to choose the following when responding to the “Preferred testing plan” question:

 The decision to apply with or without test scores should be carefully thought through and is considered final.
-However, given the challenges created by the COVID-19 pandemic, Baylor will make every effort to be as flexible with applicants as possible.
 If you need to make a change to your testing plan preference after you submit your application due to a testing cancelation or another reason, please contact your Admissions Counselor for more information.
-Note: students may only request a change prior to receiving an admissions decision.
+Note: Students may request a change ONE time only, and it must be made prior to receiving an admissions decision.

 Many students might already have test scores on record at Baylor from exams that were taken during their sophomore or junior year of high school.
 If an applicant has previously submitted test scores to Baylor but indicates on their application that they would like to be test optional, those test scores will not be considered as part of the application review.